Plumbing and Heating Technician

 This position is available for part-time employment with the Primary Reserve at certain locations across Canada.
 Reserve Force members usually serve part time with a military unit in their community, and may serve while going to school or working at a civilian job.
 They are paid during their training.
 They are not posted or required to do a military move.
 However, they can volunteer to move to another base.
 They may also volunteer for deployment on a military mission within or outside Canada.

-Plumbing and Heating Technicians may serve with the Canadian Army or the Royal Canadian Air Force.
-They are employed to provide plumbing and heating engineering support for Canadian Armed Forces training and operations.
+Plumbing and Heating Technicians will serve with the Royal Canadian Air Force supporting all three environments.
+They are employed to provide plumbing and heating engineering support for Forces training and operations.
 Those employed on a part-time or casual full-time basis usually serve at a military base, wing or unit located within Canada.

 Reserve Force members are trained to the same level as their Regular Force counterparts.
 They usually begin training with their home unit to ensure that they meet the required basic professional military standards.
 Following basic military training, occupational training for Plumbing and Heating Technicians takes approximately 22 weeks and is conducted at the Canadian Forces School of Military Engineering in Gagetown, New Brunswick.